-As kids play these matching and memory games, help children with short-term memory which is important every day.
-We all have to hold information in our head whether it’s not forgetting to bring a lunchbox to school or remembering what you were going to answer when the teacher asks a question.
+As kids play matching and memory games, help them with their short-term memory, an important everyday skill.
+We all have to hold information in our heads, whether it’s not forgetting to bring a lunchbox to school or remembering what you were going to answer when the teacher asks a question.

 Note: I don’t recommend online memory games for kids unless they’re older.
 The more you can do physically, in person, aka. offline, the better.
 The free video games online give kids more screen time and don’t have the tactile, visual, and auditory sensory components that are important for learning.
 You’re more likely to remember something if you engage more senses.

 Don’t forget that counting and the alphabet are some of the earliest ways to practice memory.
 With enough repetition and the music component of the alphabet, kids remember the order of their letters.
 With enough repetition and practice, kids will learn the numbers in order from one to 100!

 Memory Games for Kids

 1. I’m Going on a Trip Memory Game

 This cumulative memory game is great for car trips or when you’re waiting for food at a restaurant or waiting for an appointment.
 The first player says, “I’m going on a trip and I’m going to bring _______________(insert item here such as an apple).”
 The second player says, “I’m going on a trip and I’m going to bring ____________(first item from first player) and ______________(insert their item here.)
 Older kids can make this harder by going in alphabetical order.
 Keep playing until someone messes up!